stashapp/CommunityScrapers/scrapers/dc_onlyfans_fansdb/README.md

 # DC OnlyFans (FansDB)

-This script is a companion to the OnlyFans data scrapers by DIGITALCRIMINAL and derrivatives.\
+This script is a companion to the OnlyFans data scrapers by DIGITALCRIMINAL and derivatives.\
 The above tools download posts from OnlyFans and save metadata to 'user_data.db' SQLite files.

 > [!NOTE]\